A towering iceberg shaped like a cresting wave viewed from the stern of a boat in Happy Adventure, Newfoundland.

 They miss it because of timing, positioning, and logistics.

 They fly into the wrong airport.
-Underestimate the driving times.
+Don’t underestimate driving times.
 They treat a peninsula like a quick stop instead of a commitment.
-Or they arrive in one region while the stronger sightings are happening somewhere else.
+Or they arrive in one region while stronger sightings are happening somewhere else.

 Choosing the right airport hub shapes the whole route.